MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas.md

 During this public preview, Power Apps Ideas has the following limitations:

-- Regions and language: Currently available in environments created inside United States, and Canada, with the browser default language as English.
+- Regions and language: Currently available in environments created inside United States, with the browser default language as English.
 - Controls: Supports only **Gallery** and **Data table** controls&mdash;on their **Items** property.
 - Functions: Works best on `Search()`, `Filter()`, `Sort()`, `SortByColumns()`, `FirstN()`, and `LastN()`.
 We’ll continue to add support of more functions.
 - Data types: Supports Text, Date time, Numbers.
 Not supported: Lookup, Choice, Choices, Yes/No, File and Image.